Bridging Information Security and Environmental Criminology Research to Better Mitigate Cybercrime: Introduction

 \section{Introduction}

 Society and digital technology have become inseparable.
 The most developed countries are on the verge of true digitisation: the Internet of Things (IoT), driverless vehicles, and smart cities~\cite{zanella2014internet}, while even in the poorest of societies, mobile technologies are becoming ubiquitous~\cite{aker2010mobile}.

-Internet speeds are getting faster, and computing power is increasing, thus also improving the capabilities and opportunities for the cybercriminal economy, which has already proven to be transatlantic, organised, and incredibly innovative.
-Since the advent of the Internet, information has never been so freely accessible, fluid, and pervasive in our everyday lives.
-The Internet (or \emph{cyberspace}) is a `real virtuality'~\cite{castells2002internet}: an interactional environment that is rooted in the real world but transcends its spatial and temporal restrictions~\cite{yar_novelty_2005,llinares_cybercrime_nodate,tranos_death_2013,devriendt_cyberplace_2008,wellman_computer_2001}.
+The Internet (or \emph{cyberspace}) has been described as a `real virtuality'~\cite{castells2002internet}: an interactional environment that is rooted in the real world but transcends its spatial and temporal restrictions~\cite{yar_novelty_2005,llinares_cybercrime_nodate,tranos_death_2013,devriendt_cyberplace_2008,wellman_computer_2001}.
 As a result, having a ``digital identity'', ``going online'', or ``surfing the web'' are no longer mere adages, but common, everyday realities.
-Now, communities and social networks are no longer constrained to geography, but may easily be transnational in nature, with the ability to communicate in real-time and to meet in this virtual world.
+Now, communities and social networks can be globalised, giving us the ability to communicate in real-time and to meet in this virtual world.
 Indeed, our relationships, our activities, and our information are held in ``cyberplaces'', and not just cyberspace~\cite{wellman_physical_2001}.